jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 3
 Legendary Artifact Creature - Gestral
-{2}, {T}: Target Gestral you control fights another target creature.
+{2}, {T}: Target creature you control fights another target creature.
 (Each deals damage equal to its power to the other.)
 ---
 Did I mention the prize is a powerful weapon?
 So, how about it?